Lux-CC/streamlit-getting-started/README.md

 ### Main Interface
 - **News Feed**: Displays a list of aggregated news articles, sorted by recency.
 Users can click on articles to view more details or summarize the content.
 - **Ask a Question**: Users can input a question related to the news articles.
 The app retrieves relevant documents and generates an answer based on the content.

-## Conclusion
-The "What's New in Snowflake?" app is a powerful tool for staying informed about Snowflake's latest developments.
-By combining news aggregation, summarization, and question answering, the app offers a comprehensive and interactive way to keep up with the fast-paced world of Snowflake technology.